 All these are frequent questions and we are going to explain you everything you need to know.
 The key to choose the right stone is to gather the most information possible.

 LSI Stone offers a vast variety of stones, the most commons are granite, marble and limestone.
-But how do you know the difference between Granite, Limestone and Marble?
+But how can you tell the difference between them?

 Limestone is classed as a sedimentary rock.
 It is formed on the surface of the Earth by the process of sedimentation, with several minerals or organic particles coming together that form a solid sediment.
 Usually limestone has high to medium porosity, which means that the type of finish varies depending on the type of surface.
 Limestone is mainly whitish, although it may be tinted by impurities.